rtfmplatform/RTFMv2-Community/README.md

 ### Steps

 1. **Download the installer**:
-   Get the latest version of the RTFM Client installer from the [official website](https://github.com/rtfmplatform) or distribution source.
+   Get the latest version of the RTFM Client installer from https://github.com/rtfmplatform/RTFMv2-Community/releases.

 2. **Run the installer**:
    Double-click `RTFMv2 Installer Commercial.exe` to begin installation.